 |10.
 Whom can we contact about employee health coverage at this job

 |11.
 Phone number (if different from above)||12.
 Email address

 Basic information about health coverage offered by this employer:

 As your employer, we offer a health plan to:

 Some employees.
-Eligible employees are described in The Ohio State University Faculty and Staff Health Plans Specific Plan Details Document.
+Eligible employees are described in The Ohio State University Faculty and Staff Health Plan Specific Plan Details Document.

 With respect to dependents:

 We do offer coverage.
-Eligible dependents are described in The Ohio State University Faculty and Staff Health Plans Specific Plan Details Document.
+Eligible dependents are described in The Ohio State University Faculty and Staff Health Plan Specific Plan Details Document.